-Socio-Economics of Environmental Resource Development.
-Political, social, economic and cultural requirements and consequences; land use policy and practices; policies and frameworks for sustainable rural communities; social responses to ecological change

-Centre for Applied Business Research on Energy and the Environment; Alberta Land Institute; Canadian Circumpolar Institute; Alberta Centre for Sustainable Rural Communities
+Socio-Economics of Environmental Resource

+Development.
+Political, social, economic and cultural requirements and consequences; land use policy and practices; policies and frameworks for sustainable rural communities; social responses to ecological change Centre for Applied Business Research on Energy and the Environment; Alberta Land Institute; Canadian Circumpolar Institute; Alberta Centre for Sustainable Rural Communities

 Animal and Human Health.
-Public health challenges related to water quality and waterborne diseases, animal-to-human pathogen spread, and soil and air contaminants; disease spread through wildlife; neurodegenerative disorders and chronic wasting diseases in wildlife and livestock.
+Public health challenges related to water quality and waterborne diseases, animalto-human pathogen spread, and soil and air contaminants; disease spread through wildlife; neurodegenerative disorders and chronic wasting diseases in wildlife and livestock.

 Centre for Prions and Protein Folding Diseases; Centre for Earth Observation Sciences

 Climate Change.
-Assessing and forecasting the impact of climate change on ecology, ecosystems, with emphasis on Alberta's boreal forests, water supply, and agricultural sectors; land and ecosystem changes in northern Canada and the Arctic; biodiversity throughout the western hemisphere The Canadian Circumpolar Institute; Centre for Earth Observation Sciences
+Assessing and forecasting the impact of climate change on ecology, ecosystems, with emphasis on Alberta's boreal forests, water supply, and agricultural sectors; land and ecosystem changes in northern Canada and the Arctic; biodiversity throughout the western hemisphere

+The Canadian Circumpolar Institute; Centre for Earth Observation Sciences

 Land Reclamation and Soil Remediation: ecosystem protocols and hydrological sciences for land reclamation; genetics and molecular biology for biodegradation of petroleum hydrocarbons in contaminated groundwater.

-Helmholtz Alberta Initiative

-Food and Bio-resources

-Biofuels, bioenergy & biomass conversion: understanding and design of enzyme, catalysts, and other processes for biomass conversion and the development of higher value products from feedstock; nanoenabled biomaterials
+Helmholtz Alberta Initiative understanding and design of enzyme, catalysts, and other processes for biomass conversion and the development of higher value products from feedstock; nano-enabled biomaterials